OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/guide-azure-services.md

 # Create the chatbot resources in Azure

 This document contains instructions for using Azure resources to add and get configurations for your OutSystems chatbot.
+You need a valid Azure subscription to follow instructions in this document.

 <div class="info" markdown="1">

-You need a valid Azure subscription to follow instructions in this document.
+Just starting?
+Check the [chatbot configuration wizard](configuration-wizard.md) to speed up the setup of your chatbot.

 </div>